HasanBALKANCI/Clarusway-AWS/aws/Hands-on/06_08_2022_DB_Restore_SS_PiT/README.md

 EXIT;
 ```

 - For `point in time recovery` PART (PART-4), please note down the current time.
-(Exp: August 12, 2020, 22:45:34, UTC +3) and let the students know:
+(Exp: June 12, 2022, 21:25:34, UTC +3) and let the students know:

      -enter the time: 22:26:45